florianeinfalt/blog/content/posts/fluent-interfaces-in-python.md

         return cmd
 {{< /highlight >}}

-This object looks pretty common, an `__init__` function, a few setters and a command property.
-But have a look at all those setter functions – they all `return self` at the end which is slightly less common.
+This object looks pretty common, basically a few setters and a command property.
+But have a look at all those setter functions – they all `return self` – which is slightly less common.

-By returning `self` for every method on the object that modifies attributes we enable method chaining and therefore implement a fluent interface.
-This means that rather than setting attributes a line at the time, we can now do all of this in a single line of code and therefore increase the simplicity and readability of said code significantly.
+By returning `self` (the class instance) for every method on the object that modifies attributes we enable method chaining and therefore implement a fluent interface.

+This means that rather than setting attributes one line at a time, we can now do all of this in a single line of code and therefore increase the simplicity and readability of said code significantly.

 So instead of the standard, _non-fluent_ way of using the API,

 {{< highlight python3 >}}
-# Usage of the above API _without_ the fluent interface
+# Usage of the above API without the fluent interface
 task1 = Task()
 task1.name('pre-execute')
 task1.cpu(2)